Fort Nossa Senhora da Conceição: History

 The building of the castle was ordered by Portuguese commander Afonso de Albuquerque in 1507, when his forces seized the island for a short time, being then named "Fort of Our Lady of Victory" (Forte de Nossa Senhora da Vitória).
 Engaging his men of all ranks in the building works, Albuquerque faced a revolt and had to retreat.
 He came back and reconquered the island in 1515, when he completed and renamed the fort.
 The Safavid Shah, Abbas the Great (1587–1629), wanted to end Portuguese rule in the south and eventually managed to convince the British East India Company to allow its ships to cooperate with his land forces to seize the island from the Portuguese in 1622.

+Captains

+List of captains of Hormuz fortress: